MarzenkaS/catch-your-tea/README.md

 #### Add Stripe keys to Heroku

-From Stripe account, under Developers > API keys copy Public Key and Secret Key and set as config vars in Heroku app settings.
+From Stripe account, under Developers > API keys copy Public Key and Secret Key and set as config vars in Heroku app settings, Gitpod settings and add to env.py

 Create new Webhook endpoint for deployed site and enable all events.
-Then add Signing Secret to Heroku app config vars.
+Then add Signing Secret to Heroku app config vars, Gitpod settings and add to env.py